vmvaughn/100-days-of-code/r1-log.md

 ##R1D19: Added copy for the FCC Product Landing page.

 ##R1D20: Found, added to html, and adusted size of logo and icons for FCC Product Landing page.

+##R1D21: Discovered that I needed to use <iframe> instead of <video> to imbed youtube video in FCC Product Landing page.
+Easy to do...just pick the youtube video you want, play it, pause it, then click "share" underneath and from there click "imbed".
+Copy the html snippet and paste it into your page's html.